bilbo443/BILBBET/PRESEASON_TESTING.md

 ---

-## Important, previously-undocumented finding (2026-08-13, later session)
+## Important finding, now resolved (originally 2026-08-13, automated 2026-08-24)

-**`state.currentRound` is a fully manual admin control — nothing in the code derives it from `round_dates.json` or the real date.** It's a dropdown + "Save" button in the admin panel (`saveCurrentRound()`/`#admin-current-round`).
-Confirmed by searching the entire codebase for any automatic-advancement logic — there isn't any.

-This matters far more now than it would have last night, because almost everything built this session reads it: the shrinkage ramp's *display*, every leaderboard view, the "upcoming round" checkmark, and team profile standings all depend on it being correct.
+**`state.currentRound` used to be a fully manual admin control — nothing in the code derived it from `round_dates.json` or the real date.** This mattered because almost everything built this session reads it: the shrinkage ramp's display, every leaderboard view, the "upcoming round" checkmark, and team profile standings all depend on it being correct, and it was a completely separate system from the Python pipeline's own self-deriving round logic — a real risk of silent drift if the admin ever forgot to advance it.

-**The real risk**: this is a completely separate system from the Python pipeline's own "how many rounds have happened" logic (`rounds_completed_from()`, added earlier tonight for shrinkage), which self-derives from the real sheet data and is always accurate by construction.
-If the admin forgets to advance the dropdown in a given week, the *live site's* idea of the current round drifts out of sync with what the *simulation* is actually using — e.g., the site could still show a "Round 3" leaderboard while the real odds were already computed as if Round 5 had happened.

-- [ ] **Confirm you understand this is a manual, weekly step**, and decide whether that's an acceptable process or something worth automating later (e.g., deriving it from `round_dates.json` + real date, the way the Python side already does). **Owner: you** (process decision) **+ Claude** (build, if you want it automated).
-- [ ] **Add a cross-check**: after each real weekly pipeline run, confirm the admin-panel round dropdown was actually advanced to match.
-      Cheap, high-value habit — worth doing every week for at least the first month of the season until it's second nature.
+- [x] **Automated.** `currentRound` now derives automatically from `round_dates.json` + today's real date at boot, same self-correcting principle the pipeline's shrinkage math already used.
+The admin dropdown still exists, but now sets an explicit *override* — meant for a genuine edge case the calendar doesn't reflect (a real bye week, a schedule slip), not the normal weekly flow, which needs no admin action at all.
+A one-click "back to automatic" button clears the override.
+Season rollover correctly clears any override too, rather than permanently forcing round 1 — so next season's own `round_dates.json` takes over automatically.
+Tested across 21
+      checks: real calendar boundaries (pre-season, exact kickoff day, mid-season, past the final round without crashing), the override set/persist/clear cycle, and confirmed today's real boot value is genuinely unchanged (still pre-season, correctly Round 1).

 ---